 On a daily basis, Mapbox collects over 300 million miles of anonymized location data from our mobile (iOS and Android) SDKs.
-We use this data to compute speed estimates for a given time and road generated from historical observations, which answer questions like: what is the expected speed on Market St. in San Francisco on Friday at noon?
+We use this data to compute speed estimates for a given time and road generated from historical observations, which answer questions like what is the expected speed on Market St. in San Francisco on Friday at noon?

 At Mapbox, we use Apache Spark on Qubole which allows us to take advantage of distributed data processing to calculate 30 billion speed estimates a week for the entire world’s road network.
-In this post I’ll walk you through how we were able to do that.
+In this post, I’ll walk you through how we were able to do that.

 Calculating speed estimates

-Telemetry events collected from our SDKs are anonymized, privacy-filtered, and chained into traces which contain coordinate information like longitude and latitude.
+Telemetry events collected from our SDKs are anonymized, privacy-filtered, and chained into traces that contain coordinate information like longitude and latitude.
 Eventually, distance, duration, speed, and heading information are derived from consecutive coordinates and are referred to as speed probes.

 Probes generated from the traces are matched against the entire world’s road network.
-At the end of the matching process we are able to assign each trace an average speed, a 5-minute time bucket and a road segment.
+At the end of the matching process, we are able to assign each trace an average speed, a 5-minute time bucket, and a road segment.
 Matches on the same road that fall within the same 5-minute time bucket are aggregated to create a speed histogram.
 Finally, we estimate a speed for each aggregated histogram, which represents our prediction of what a driver will experience on a road at a given time of the week.